fusioncharts/dev_centre_docs/chart-guide/standard-charts/line-area-and-column-charts.md

 ## Bar 3D Chart

 To render a bar chart in 3D, change the value of the `type` attribute from `bar2D` to `bar3D`.
 The rest of the data structure remains the same.

+For a detailed list of attributes, refer to the [chart attributes]({% site.baseurl %}/chart-attributes?chart=bar3d "@@open-newtab") page of bar 3D chart.

 A single-series bar 3D chart looks like: